 - Attitudes and social norms on violence

 Marriage before the age of 18 is a fundamental violation of human rights.
-Yet among women aged 20 to 24 worldwide, about one in three were child brides.
+Yet among women aged 20 to 24 worldwide, about one in four were child brides.
 Many factors interact to place a girl at risk of marriage, including poverty, the perception that marriage will provide ‘protection’, family honour, social norms, customary or religious laws that condone the practice, an inadequate legislative framework and the state of a country's civil registration system.
 Child marriage often compromises a girl’s development by resulting in early pregnancy and social isolation, interrupting her schooling, limiting her opportunities for career and vocational advancement and placing her at increased risk of domestic violence.
 Child marriage also affects boys, but to a lesser degree than girls.